 The job made me miserable, mostly because of the nightly threats, but working with Nosa was also a factor.
 He would leave me in the shop alone (you are not meant to be alone after 10pm) to go shopping, he would drink alcohol on duty, he would allow customers to take drugs in the toilet, he would buy stolen goods from drug addicts in the shop, he would sleep on the shop floor, and he would be really creepy to the female staff (two refused to work with him and a third even left the company because of his advances).

-The shop manager and area manager were both well aware of these, but for whatever reason they just looked the other way.
-I even spoke to the shop manager about how I did not want to work with him any more and she pulled him into the office and told him I had requested not to work with him any more, she then went home and left me and him to do an 10 hour shift with them demanding to know why I didn’t want to work with him – that was a long awkward shift!
+The shop manager and area manager were both well aware of these incidents, but for whatever reason they just looked the other way.
+I even spoke to the shop manager about how I did not want to work with him any more and she pulled him into the office and told him I had requested not to work with him any more, she then went home and left me and him to do an 10 hour shift with him demanding to know why I didn’t want to work with him – that was a long awkward shift!

-I came into work one evening in a pair of trainers, I had ripped my shoes and as it was 9pm at night I could not buy a new pair, I tried to explain this to the shop manager and she deemed it such an offence that he sent me home and told me I could not work until I had bought a new pair.
+I came into work one evening in a pair of trainers, I had ripped my shoes and as it was 9pm at night I could not buy a new pair, I tried to explain this to the shop manager and she deemed it such an offence that she sent me home and told me I could not work until I had bought a new pair.

 Buy the time I had got home I had decided to resign.